Skip to main content

 Prevent certificate-related outages with continuous monitoring and tiered expiry alerts

 SSL certificate expiration is the leading cause of preventable HTTPS outages.
 Expired certificates cause browser warnings, break API integrations, and erode customer trust.
-EdgeDNS monitors your certificates continuously, tracking renewals, issuer changes, key rotations, and protocol downgrades -- with alerts at configurable thresholds before expiration.
+EdgeDNS monitors your certificates continuously, tracking renewals, issuer changes, key rotations, and protocol downgrades — with alerts at configurable thresholds before expiration.
+Start free on EdgeDNS — 200 requests/month, no credit card required.

 The Challenge

-Organizations manage hundreds of SSL certificates across production, staging, and internal services.
-Renewal processes span multiple teams and tools: ACME/Let's Encrypt automation, manual vendor certificates, and wildcard certs.
-When renewals fail silently or certificates are replaced with weaker configurations, teams find out from customer complaints or monitoring alerts after the damage is done.
+Organizations manage hundreds of SSL certificates across production, staging, and internal services — and renewal processes span ACME/Let's Encrypt automation, manual vendor certificates, and wildcard certs across multiple teams.
+When renewals fail silently or certificates are replaced with weaker configurations, teams find out from customer complaints, not monitoring.
+The CA/B Forum lifetime schedule turns this from quarterly to weekly work: 200 days on 2026-03-15, then 100 days (2027), then 47 days (2029).

 The Solution